Teenage Mutant Ninja Turtles: Ninja Tribunal

 The Ninja Tribunal arc was the fifth season of the 2003 Teenage Mutant Ninja Turtles animated series.

-The episodes were broadcast on 4Kids TV, starting on April 22, 2006.
+In an attempt to renew interest in the series, "Fast Forward" became the fifth season to air on commercial TV, while Mirage and its partners decided to finish production on the "Ninja Tribunal" episodes and release them directly to DVD.
+4Kids Entertainment later signed a deal with Comcast and this season began airing on Comcast-On-Demand on August 7, 2006, although only five episodes would air.

+The "Ninja Tribunal" episodes were scheduled to be released on DVD sometime in early 2007, but 4Kids Entertainment later removed them from their release schedule.
+The episodes would eventually be broadcast on 4Kids TV, starting on February 16, 2008, where it was promoted in commercials as "The Lost Episodes," with episodes 111–116 making their debuts.
+However, prior to this, episode 110 "Membership Drive," would premiere on TV on March 24, 2007.
+The DVD set was released on May 20, 2008.

 The "Nightmares Recycled" episode was never completed.
 The script was finished and some animation had begun when 4Kids pulled the plug because it was deemed too controversial and violent for a children's program (The plot would reveal that Hun and the Garbageman were conjoined twins that were surgically separated at birth by a back-alley surgeon with the Garbageman being discarded as 'garbage').
 Since there was no chance of it airing, it was shelved in the early stages of production.